sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 **Making of gold.**

   Manas-shila, makshika, sisaka (lead), karpura-mani (camphor gem ), rajabarta, rust of iron of a very long standing, cinnabar, kharpara, tuttham, and yellow kasisa— all of these are to be rubbed together and heated steadily in a crucible, with sulphur being put into it, six times in weight of each of the other ingredients.
 The crucible is to be put inside another crucible, and the superfluous sulphur burnt gradually.
-One rati of the compound, thus prepared, is to be smelted with one tola of copper, the result being 4/16 gold parts [fine](# "Preparation of gold is ordinarily prohibited.
-It is only for the bare subsistance of life that one may have recourse to it.").
+One rati of the compound, thus prepared, is to be smelted with one tola of copper, the result being 4/16 gold parts fine[^112].

+[^112]: "Preparation of gold is ordinarily prohibited.
+It is only for the bare subsistance of life that one may have recourse to it."

 **रौप्यकरणम्।**